 Overnight: Puerto Varas | Breakfast, Lunch

 Puerto Varas - Puerto Natales.
 We return to Puerto Montt for a flight to the port city of Punta Arenas, Chile’s most southerly town.
-The city is rich in history and culture and was once an important British-influenced trading port before the Panama Canal turned it to a black water.
+The city is rich in history and culture and was once an important British-influenced trading port before the Panama Canal turned it to a back water.
 From here we continue by bus to Puerto Natales, the gateway to the famous Torres del Paine National Park and home to pelicans, black-necked swans and cormorants.
 We have the rest of the evening to walk around the town at our own leisure.

 Overnight: Puerto Natales | Breakfast